201Harsh/AI-CB/Readme.md

-# 🤖 AI ChatBot (MERN + Google AI API)
+# 🤖 AI ChatBot (MERN + EndGaming AI)

-An AI-powered chatbot web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) integrated with the Google AI API.
+An AI-powered chatbot web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) integrated with the Endgaming AI API.
 Users can register, log in, and interact with an intelligent chatbot.
 The app also includes a credit-based system to limit API usage.

 ---

 ## 🔥 Features

-- 🧠 AI Chat using Google AI API
+- 🧠 AI Chat using EndGaming AI API
 - 👤 User Authentication (Register / Login)
 - 🔐 JWT-based Auth with secure password hashing
 - 💳 Credit System: Limits chatbot queries based on user credits